How Logistics Companies Manage High-Volume Support Emails

 The impact of email overload on operations can be substantial, resulting in delays and potential customer loss.
 Studies indicate that the average response time for common queries often exceeds 24 hours, a detrimental timeframe in an industry where speed is crucial.

 Example: A typical day for a logistics support team involves sorting through hundreds of emails, where urgent requests often get buried under less critical ones, leading to frustration and inefficiency.
+For instance, a support agent might spend the first hour of their day just sifting through emails, which detracts from time spent addressing customer needs.

 Implementing an Effective Email Triage System